FlanB/portfolio-v2/README.md

-# portfolio-v2 in THREE.js
+# experience in THREE.js
-This is a simple portfolio that I currently made to upgrade my skills in THREE.js.
+This is a simple experiment that I currently made to upgrade my skills in THREE.js.

 ## TODO: